Corrected generalized cross-validation for finite ensembles of penalized estimators: Asymptotic analysis for ridge ensembles

 \begin{assumption} [Feature structure] The feature vector decomposes as $\bx = \bSigma^{1/2}\bz$, where $\bz\in\RR^{p}$ contains i.i.d.\ entries with mean $0$, variance $1$, bounded moments of order $4+\delta$ for some $\delta > 0$, and $\bSigma \in \RR^{p \times p}$ is deterministic and symmetric with eigenvalues uniformly bounded between $r_{\min}>0$ and $r_{\max}<\infty$. \end{assumption}

-We make several remarks on the data assumptions in our analysis.
+We make several remarks about the data assumptions in our analysis.
 First, we do not impose any specific model assumptions between the response variable $y$ and the feature vector $\bx$.
 Thus, our results are model-free, relying solely on the bounded moment assumption stated in \Cref{asm:model}, which ensures the generality of our subsequent findings.
 Although we assume zero mean for $y$, this is purely for simplicity, as centering can always be achieved by subtracting the sample mean in practice.
-Furthermore, the bounded moment condition can also be satisfied by imposing a stronger distributional assumption, such as sub-Gaussianity.
+Furthermore, the condition of bounded moments can also be satisfied by imposing a stronger distributional assumption, such as sub-Gaussianity.